weshouman/py-diff-decorator/README.md

 ### Notes

-- The decorator only runs when the test shows differences.
+- The decorator only runs when the test shows differences (e.g., if it fails).

 ## Requirements